Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Validate_Health.md

    A re-check will be needed once workers are added and the count returns to three or above.

    **NOTE:**
-   If a storage node has been added, `ncn-healthcheck-storage` failures for the following test may need to be remediated based on the test description information and the `ncn-healthcheck-storage` tests should then be re-run to verify all tests pass.
+   If a storage node has been added, then `ncn-healthcheck-storage` failures for the following test may need to be remediated based on the test description information.
+   After that is done, the `ncn-healthcheck-storage` tests should then be re-run to verify that all tests pass.
    - `Spire Health Check`

 The procedure is complete.
 [Return to Main Page](../Add_Remove_Replace_NCNs.md).